About

 Our Story

-At 133-years old The Princes Theatre reigns as Queensland's oldest standing theatre.
+At 133-years old The Princess Theatre reigns as Queensland's oldest standing theatre.
 The heritage-listed building, which opened in 1888, has over the years housed a picture theatre, a rag merchant, a secondhand dealer, a paper wholesaler, an engineering firm, and most recently, a church.

 The reopening of this iconic destination was helmed by The Tivoli owners Steve Sleswick, Dave Sleswick and Simon Waide, alongside prominent Brisbane businessman Steve Wilson.